jjohnson2701/EditsToISCEContainer/README.md

 ## ISCE with Research computing setup: Steps for using your own DEM and submitting job arrays

-#### 1. Follow all the steps to download the ASF DOCKER from the RC Computing github: https://github.com/ResearchComputing/asf-insar-singularity
+#### 1. Follow the steps to download the ASF DOCKER from the RC Computing github: https://github.com/ResearchComputing/asf-insar-singularity

 ### 2. Copy the following files into your containers directory, which is created in the installation in step one.
 * jobscript_array.sh